john-yohan-park/Amazon_Price_Checker/README.md

 # Amazon_Price_Checker
 Checks price of an item on Amazon.com every hour.
-Sends email if the price drops to a desired amount.
+Sends email if the price drops to a specified amount.

 Written in Python.
 Powered by Beautiful Soup.
 TLS Server Encryption Enabled.
 Designed to be run on a Mac.